 AGRICULTURAL WAIVER...
-Much of the undeveloped acreage within the District is subject to an agricultural exemption, however, the Developer has executed an agreement, which is recorded in the real property records of Travis County, and are covenants running with the land, waiving the right to have the land located within the District classified as agricultural, open-space or timberland for purposes of District taxes.
-In addition, the Developer has waived the right to have the lots and houses (if any) in the District classified as business inventory for purposes of District taxes.
-The agreement may not be modified without the approval of the TCEQ and are binding on purchasers of such land from the Developer.
-See "TAXING PROCEDURES - Property Subject to Taxation by the District."
+The Developer has executed an agreement, which is recorded in the Official Public Records of Travis County, Texas and is a covenant running with the land, waiving the right to have the land located within the District classified as agricultural, open-space or timberland for purposes of the District's taxes.
+The Developer has also waived the right to have the lots and houses (if any) in the District classified as business inventory for purposes of the District's taxes.
+The agreement may not be modified without the approval of the TCEQ and is binding on purchasers of land from the Developer.